And Westminster. Quite a list for those interested in cars named after UK destinations.

 To mark the 30th anniversary of XJ40’s launch, we speak exclusively to former Jaguar Engineering Director, Jim Randle.

 Ford’s takeover of Jaguar lacked credibility, and the XK needed to change perceptions.
-Fortunately, it did – just.
+Fortunately, it did.

-The 1996 XK8 came at a crucial time for Jaguar, having been through the torrid post-Ford takeover period when Browns Lane was haemorrhaging around $2m a day.
-The luxury car maker desperately needed something to generate some excitement, following the launch of the X300 saloon two years previously; a car that while popular with traditional Jaguar customers, hardly signified a company looking confidently towards the future.
-Continue reading “Year of the Cat – 1996 Jaguar XK8”
+The 1996 XK8 arrived at a crucial time for Jaguar, having been through the torrid post-Ford takeover period when Browns Lane was haemorrhaging around $2m a day.
+The luxury car maker desperately needed something to Continue reading “Year of the Cat – 1996 Jaguar XK8”

 The license plate indicates it is an import from the UK, first registered there and brought to the ROI at a later date.
 One way of looking at these cars is to see them as a poorer-man’s Rolls-Royce.
 Or as a hyper-Brougham version of an already very Brougham car.
 I don’t think these cars thrive in Ireland due to the rain but the huge tyres and supple suspension are ideal.
 I think anyone considering a luxury car for use in Ireland ought to insist on the highest sidewalls possible but generally people shoe their cars as if they lived in Frankfurt.